alexanderrich/exploration_consumption/doc/journal/paper.md

 and delayed options.
 The option difference was coded as $-1$ for the 25 second immediate video, $0$ for the 30 second immediate video, and $1$ for the 35 second immediate video.
-As in earlier analyses, participants' parameters were assumed to be drawn from a t distribution with $df=5$.
-The priors on the the population-level predictor coefficients, and on the standard deviation of the t distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.
+As in earlier analyses, participants' parameters were assumed to be drawn from a t-distribution with $df=5$.
+The priors on the the population-level predictor coefficients, and on the standard deviation of the t-distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.
 We estimated the model using the Stan modeling language using the same procedure as Experiments 1 and 2 [@Carpenter2017].